Killergarcia/Nerds/BN-220 GPIO GPS Module/readme.md

 # TODO

-- [ ] I want to check these to see what's actually necessary
+- [ ] I want to check the commands in "Reading the position data" to see what's actually necessary
+- [ ] Might be able to manually change gpsd.sock settings to force it to use serial0?

 ## GPIO from GPS to Pi